brpandey/leetcode-notes/sys-design/hacking/39_interplanetary.md

 occurrence of a network partition and a synchronization afterward.

 Using the TCP as the protocol had downsides that made it unsuitable for interplanetary communication.
-We estimated that, on average, 1 in 300 data packets would take more than 16 hours for reliable delivery, and in the worst case, some data packets would take days.
+On average, 1 in 300 data packets would take more than 16 hours for reliable delivery, and in the worst case, some data packets would take days.
 The following proposed features may help mitigate tail latencies in reliable delivery:

 * **Increased timeout**: The timeout period can be adjusted to match the round-trip time from Earth to Mars.